Weber-GeoML/Hypergraph_Encodings/README.md

 dataset.
-gnn/ contains the scripts to run the experiments for on the graph-level architectures (graph classification, graph regression, node classification). unignn/ contains the scripts to run the experiments for on the hypergraph-level architectures (hypergraph node classification).
+gnn/ contains the scripts to run the experiments for on the graph-level architectures (graph classification, graph regression, node classification). unignn/ contains the scripts to run the experiments for on the hypergraph-level architectures (hypergraph node classification). compute_encodings/ contains the script to process the datasets and compute the encodings on the datasets.

 ```src/```